Raise your hand if you dread your annual performance evaluation. Okay, stop waving your arm around; I see you! I hear

 So, why do we bother?

 Performance reviews have been a management tool in the U.S. for well over 100 years, and for good reason.
 The document, usually accompanied by a meeting, can be an effective tool for giving feedback.
 They provide an opportunity to improve an individual’s performance, positively impact the success of the company, and enhance career growth potential.

 Here are a handful of reasons to conduct formal performance appraisals:

 - It’s an opportunity to praise people so they keep doing the stuff that’s working.

-- You can ensure people feel valued for their contribution.
+- You can ensure people feel valued for their contributions.

 - It’s a chance to carve out focused time to discuss what’s working and not working from both people’s perspectives.

 - It gives the employee a chance to adjust things that aren’t working so they don’t escalate into more serious disciplinary issues.

 - Training and development needs can be explored.

 - Supervisors can unearth issues that are getting in the way of peak performance.

 - It’s a wonderful time to make sure there’s alignment between the individual’s and the manager’s goals, as well as the organization’s vision.

 I’m sure I’m missing a few, but you get the point – a lot of good stuff can happen in a well-facilitated performance evaluation meeting.